-At the global level and focusing specifically on the potential effect size of SOC on yield, we found that the largest gains in yield occur between SOC concentrations of 0.1 to 2.0%.
-For instance, yields are 1.2 times higher at 1.0% SOC than 0.5% SOC (Fig. 1).
-Gains in yield leveled off at a concentration of approximately 2% SOC (Fig. 1).
-Two percent SOC has previously been suggested as a critical threshold, with values below this concentration threatening the structure, and ultimately, the ability of a soil to function (Kemper and Koch, 1966).
+At the global level and focusing specifically on the potential effect size of SOC on yield, we found that the largest gains in yield occur between SOC concentrations of 0.1% and 2.0 %.
+For instance, yields are 1.2 times higher at 1.0 % SOC than 0.5 % SOC (Fig. 1).
+Gains in yield leveled off at a concentration of approximately 2 % SOC (Fig. 1).
+Two percent SOC has previously been suggested as a critical threshold, with values below this concentration threatening the structure and, ultimately, the ability of a soil to function (Kemper and Koch, 1966).
 Importantly, the asymptotic relationship between SOC and yield lends support to the idea that building SOC will increase yields - at least to a certain extent - as opposed to simply being an outcome of higher yields.
-That is, if yield was an explanatory variable for SOC, we would expect greater yields to keep driving greater levels of SOC (i.e. the relationship would appear more linear) since we know that soils can accumulate concentrations much greater than 2% (Castellano et al., 2015).
+That is, if yield was an explanatory variable for SOC, we would expect greater yields to keep driving greater levels of SOC (i.e., the relationship would appear more linear) since we know that soils can accumulate concentrations much greater than 2 % (Castellano et al., 2015).
 However, our data do not display a linear pattern, suggesting that higher yields are not driving higher levels of SOC.
-It has been suggested that there is no evidence for 2% SOC being a critical

 It has been suggested that there is no evidence for 2% SOC being a critical threshold for productivity, as long as there is sufficient mineral fertilizer to support crop production (Edmeades, 2003; Loveland and Webb, 2003; Oelofse et al., 2015).
 Such conclusions deem the amount of SOM as substitutable by mineral fertilizers (at least for crop growth), but are inconsistent with the motivation for sustainable intensification to minimize environmental harm caused by mineral fertilizers in relation to emissions of greenhouse gases and eutrophication of waters (Vitousek et al., 2009).
-The same logic about substitutability also does not account for the other co-benefits associated with building SOM in agricultural lands, such as reductions in nutrient run-off, drought resistance, and yield stability (Robertson et al., 2014).
-Field- and regional-scale studies have shown a similar pattern as that observed from our global analysis: there exists a positive relationship between SOC and yield that starts to level off at ~2% SOC (Kravchenko and Bullock, 2000; Pan et al., 2009; Zvomuya et al., 2008).
-Our analysis suggests that this relationship holds on average at the global scale and when N fertilization is controlled for.
+The same logic about substitutability also does not account for